Abdulk084/CardioTox/README.md

 # CardioTox net: A robust predictor for hERG channel blockade via deep learning meta ensembling approaches
 ##### Abdul Karim, Matthew Lee, Thomas Balle, and Abdul Sattar

 This is complementary code for running the models in the paper.
-Included are the pre-training models and the code to load and run inference.
+Included are the trained models and the code to load and run inference.

 ## Installation